Common knee problems can include:

-Injuries are the one of the most common cause of knee problems.
-However, it may be difficult recall a specific injury, especially if your symptoms began gradually or during everyday activities, like:
+Injuries are one of the most common causes of knee problems.
+However, it may be difficult to recall a specific injury, especially if your symptoms began gradually or during everyday activities, like:

 - Overuse injuries (such as bursitis, tendonitis, or patellofemoral pain syndrome) often happen with repetitive activities or repeated or prolonged pressure on the knee.
 These can include activities such as stair climbing, bicycle riding, jogging, or jumping which stress joints eventually leading to irritation and inflammation.

 - Sudden (acute) injuries may occur from a direct blow to the knee or from excessive bending or twisting of the knee.
 Acute injuries include:

 - Torn ligaments.
 The medial collateral ligament (MCL) is the most commonly injured ligament.

 The pain, bruising, or swelling from an acute injury may be severe and develop within a few minutes of the injury.
 Nerves or blood vessels can be pinched or damaged during the injury.
 The knee or lower leg may in turn feel numb, weak, or cold leading to tingling; or may look pale or blue.

 Other causes of pain:

 - Osteoarthritis (degenerative joint disease) may cause knee pain that is increased in the early part of the day and improves during the latter part of the day.
 It often develops at the site of a previous injury or problem.

 - Osgood-Schlatter disease common in boys ages 11 to 15 causes pain, swelling, and tenderness in the front of the knee below the kneecap.

 - A popliteal (or Baker’s) cyst is a common cause swelling in the back of the knee.